Lab Guide: Creating an Execution Environment with ansible-builder

 - cowsay

-# 1. Copy the file into a dedicated folder named 'collection_tarballs'
+# Copy the tarball into a dedicated folder named 'collection_tarballs'

 additional_build_files: